-A self-initiated seasonal concept for Nike Women's — built from the ground up to demonstrate how I think about color, culture, and product as one connected system.
-This project follows the same process I'd use on the job: cultural research, moodboarding, palette development, graphic direction, and product application.
+A self-initiated fall concept for Nike Women's, built to show how color, culture, and product work as one system.
+The process mirrors real in-house development: cultural research, moodboarding, palette building, graphic direction, and product application.

-The goal was to show the full arc of thinking — not just a finished mockup, but the decisions behind it.
+The goal was to show the full arc of thinking, not just polished mockups, but the decisions behind them.
 Why this palette.
 Why this material direction.
 Why these graphics on these silhouettes.
-The kind of thinking that turns a mood board into product that actually moves.
+The same decision-making that turns inspiration into product people buy and wear.

 CT Defense was an emergency-services company with a military-centric identity that didn't match where they were headed.
 I led the full strategic rebrand: new name, new mark, new identity system, new everything.